Scuba Claus

 Luckily, there are plenty of places to have breakfast (and more) with Santa around the city.
 Here are some places to dine with Santa in Cleveland this year:

-- Breakfast With Santa At The Cleveland Botanical Garden: Enjoy breakfast with Santa at the Cleveland Botanical Garden including breakfast, a photo op with Santa, and crafts and activities.
-This takes place on December 11th and 18th.
+2. Breakfast With Santa At The Cleveland Botanical Garden: Enjoy breakfast with Santa at the Cleveland Botanical Garden, including breakfast, a photo op with Santa, and crafts and activities.
+This takes place on December 21.
+(Sold out for 2025.)

 Find more info about more local Santa breakfasts here: 20+ Places to Have Breakfast With Santa in Cleveland